 Delinquent Student Accounts

-Students who fail to pay their accounts within 10 days of original obligation will be considered delinquent and the student is notified by mail of the delinquent account status.
+Students who fail to pay their accounts within 10 days of original obligation will be considered delinquent, and the student is notified by mail and email of the delinquent account status.
 Once considered delinquent, a student's records are placed on hold and the student will be unable to request transcripts, receive grades or register for future terms until the account is paid in full.
+In addition, failure to pay fees, including past due payment plan installments, may result in a student’s meal plan being turned off, having to move out of University Housing, and being withdrawn from classes.
 Only cash or cashier's checks will be accepted for delinquent accounts.

 The Bursar’s Office will work very closely with students and parents to resolve all delinquent obligations in a timely manner.
 Failure to pay within the specified time period may result in the account being placed with an outside collection agency for final collection action.
 This action can be avoided by staying in contact with our office and making satisfactory arrangements to pay outstanding obligations.